Calcifer077/lumina-reader/src/app/_docs/changes or fixes or concepts/Getting started with drizzle.md

   location: text("location").notNull(), // page number (PDF) or CFI string (EPUB)
   updated_at: timestamp("updated_at").defaultNow(),
 });

+export const userDetails = pgTable("user_details", {
+  email: text("email"),
+  name: text("name"),
+  profilePicturePath: text("profile_picture_path"),
+});
 ```

+_Note: this application is not a SAAS product, due to which there is no auth and stuff.
+There is only one user with some id, whose settings (profile picture and stuff) are saved in db. _

 ## Connect Drizzle ORM to Supabase